-Hospice not a “place,” but a type of care.
-It is a unique philosophy and approach to end of life care that focuses on both the patient as well as their family.
-Hospice is holistic care, addressing physical, emotional, spiritual, and practical concerns.
+Hospice is not a place, but a type of care.
+It is a unique philosophy and approach to end-of-life care that focuses on both the patient and their families.
+Hospice is holistic care that addresses physical, emotional, spiritual and practical concerns.

 St. Joseph Hospice Care Providers

 Our team is committed to helping patients welcome each day with the hope and expectation of tomorrow.
 St. Joseph Hospice provides every patient with a team of healthcare professionals who work together with the patient and family to meet their unique needs and wishes for care.
 Our team includes:

 Contact SJH Today